Customer Service and Claim Submission - JD DME

 Q14.
 Can a DME supplier Opt-Out?

 A14.
 DME does not offer the option for suppliers to "Opt-Out."
 This is an option only given to Medicare Part B practitioners; however, Medicare DME suppliers and providers can elect to not be a part of the Medicare DME program.
-The National Supplier Clearinghouse (NSC) handles all aspects of enrollment in Medicare DME so suppliers should contact them regarding "opting out" and reenrollment in the Medicare DME program.
-Contact NSC at 1-866-238-9652.
-NOTE: DME suppliers who are no longer going to be enrolled in Medicare, can bill DME claims when the date of service falls before the term date for their enrollment.
+The National Provider Enrollment (NPE) handles all aspects of enrollment in Medicare DME so suppliers should contact them regarding "opting out" and reenrollment in the Medicare DME program.
+Contact NPE at 1-866-238-9652.
+Note: DME suppliers who are no longer going to be enrolled in Medicare, can bill DME claims when the date of service falls before the term date for their enrollment.

 Q15.
 A beneficiary wants to file a complaint on another supplier, how can he/she do that?